satran/satran.github.io/resume/index.md

 ## Work

-### Senior Software Developer
+### Senior Software Engineer

 #### OptioPay | Berlin, Germany | 2015 - Current

 Building a payment gateway using micro-service architecture using Go and Kafka

+- Help improve conversion of our product using Statistical methods
-- Migrating CoreOS and Fleet instances to Kubernetes (Current)
+- Migrating CoreOS and Fleet instances to Kubernetes
 - Architect micro services based on event sourcing
 - Worked on accounting/booking system
 - Developed a HTTP Proxy through Kafka